Special Events & Permits

 Here's a quick list of the steps needed for a successful event in Lincolnton, NC!

-Click on this link to submit a Special Events Permit Application - the earlier the better.
-This is required a minimum of 45 days prior to your event, and should be submitted as early as possible in your planning, even if you are still working out some logistics.
+- Click on this link to submit a Special Events Permit Application - the earlier the better.
+This is required a minimum of 45 days prior to your event and should be submitted as early as possible in your planning, even if you are still working out some logistics.
 This starts the process of reserving your date and coordinating city services to support your activity.
-Please use the online form link to the right!
+All requests must be submitted online; no paper or written requests will be considered.

-You must have liability insurance for your event; Lincolnton and NCDOT require General Liability, Each Occurance: minimum amount of $1,000,000.
+- You must have liability insurance for your event; Lincolnton and NCDOT require General Liability, Each Occurrence: a minimum amount of $1,000,000.
 The City of Lincolnton must be named as an additional insured party for your event.
 If the event will close Main Street (NC-27), the State of North Carolina and the NC Department of Transportation must also be named as additional insured parties.

-Other things to consider - Will you need Port-a-Cans?
+- Other things to consider - Will you need Port-a-Cans?
 Public address or other sound system?
-Lighting or other stage equipment?
+Stage platform, lighting, or other stage equipment?
 The city does not provide these items and you will need to rent them directly from independent vendors.
-The city does have a stage available for rent to approved events, but all other stage services (lights, sound, roof cover) will need to be provided by outside vendors.
+We can refer you to vendors if you need suggestions.

-Fees - There is no fee for an event permit, but based on the size/scale and number of anticipated attendees there may be fees for services provided by the city.
-Please see the city's Fee Schedule for details on how fees are calculated and charged.
+- Fees – Based on the size/scale and number of anticipated attendees there may be additional fees for services provided by the city.
+Please see the city's current Fee Schedule for details on how fees are calculated and charged.

 If you have questions or need help, call or email and we'll be happy to help!